28 Jun Blockchain, Artificial Intelligence and IoT – Ready for new models of business?

 You can review the topic first in Italian as part of my videoblog Diritto al Digitale below and in English in the article

-The above unvails new legal issues that used to be unknown by a number of companies addressed, as part of my Diritto al Digitale video series, in the video available here in Italian and below in a more detailed outline in English focusing on 3 specific issues.
+The new IoT models of business unvail unexplored legal issues that used to be unknown by a number of companies addressed, as part of my Diritto al Digitale video series, in the video available here in Italian and below in a more detailed outline in English focusing on 3 specific issues.

 Who is the owner of IoT data?